How to bend the rules with wedding speeches! An article by Jenna Hewitt

 WHO SHOULD SPEAK

 Next we have the Groom.
 I personally think the Groom’s speech is the easiest of the bunch.
-Boiled down to the basics it’s about two things: saying thank you and saying something very lovely about his new wife.
-In terms of the ‘thanks’ part, the Groom would normally start with the Father of the Bride (for his speech) and then goes on to thank almost everyone else even vaguely involved in the wedding and planning.
+Boiled down to the basics it’s about two things: saying thank you and saying something very lovely about his new wife (or husband).
+In terms of the ‘thanks’ part, the Groom would normally start with the Father of the Bride (for his speech) and then go on to thank almost everyone else even vaguely involved in the wedding and planning.
 By the time he’s finished this there is just about time to squeeze in a key piece about his bride before toasting the bridesmaids (and again thanking them) and handing over to the Best Man.
 Phew!
 That’s a lot of thanks.

 Hands down the Best Man has the toughest gig when it comes to the speech.
 First up you are last to go which means people are starting to get twitchy (they want to move, to go find a drink, go to the loo, dance…) and they’ve also had the chance to get a little ‘merry.’
 Inhibitions within the audience start to fade and the temptation to heckle increase!
 You are also expected to be quite funny – the comedian of the trio – and comedy (if you aren’t a natural) can be hard to do.
 On the plus side your expected to be the joker of the pack so even if it unravels horribly you will almost certainly be forgiven.